OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-transport-library.md

 ## St22p Muxer Plugin Documentation for FFmpeg Intel® Media Transport Library.

-The Mtl St22p Muxer plugin for FFmpeg is designed to handle the transmission of ST 2110-22 video streams over a network.
-Below are the input parameters that can be configured for the Mtl St22p Muxer plugin.
+The MTL St22p Muxer plugin for FFmpeg is designed to handle the transmission of ST 2110-22 video streams over a network.
+Below are the input parameters that can be configured for the MTL St22p Muxer plugin.
 To use plugin prepend input parameters with `-f mtl_st22p`.

 ### Input Parameters